Maciej-Piwowarczyk/Python-Games/README.md

 02_Dodge_THIS
   My first attempt at using the pygame package.
 Introduced me to user inputs (arrow keys) and the basics of pygame

+03_Psuedorandom_Examples
+  Five different examples of psuedorandom sequences.
+Used in a presentation about psuedorandom number generators